MODFLOW-ORG/zonbud/README.md

 # zonbud
-ZONEBUDGET: A Program for Computing Subregional Water Budgets for MODFLOW Groundwater Flow Models
+ZONBUD: A Program for Computing Subregional Water Budgets for MODFLOW Groundwater Flow Models